 How to Create Avengers Text Effect in Illustrator & Photoshop

-In today’s tutorial we are going to re-create text effect used in the comic (also an upcoming movie)- The Avengers, to make ourselves feel like we are actually also a hero, at least a Illustrator/Photoshop hero :)
+In today’s tutorial, we are going to re-create the text effect used in the comic (also an upcoming movie) – The Avengers, to make ourselves feel like we are heroes too, at least Illustrator/Photoshop heroes :)

 Let’s get started.